Divergence/connection preservation scheme in the curvilinear domain with a small geometric approximation error: Divergence on a slightly deformed domain

+where the superscript $0$ indicates that the corresponding quantity is defined on the original domain $\Omega^0$.
+Consider an element of the domain that has a geometric approximation error of the magnitude of $\varepsilon$.
+Let $\varepsilon$ be the angle between the surface normal vectors of the original domain and the deformed domain.
+Denote this element as $\Omega^{\varepsilon}_e$.
+We use the superscript $\varepsilon$ to represent a vector or a differential operator that lies on $\Omega^{\varepsilon}_e$.
+The divergence theorem still holds for the vector $\mathbf{v}^{\varepsilon}$ with the corresponding differential operator defined on $\Omega^{\varepsilon}_e$ as

-The flux that enters through the boundaries of the domain is the divergence of the vector.
-It is often identified as the source of the flow.
-One problem with the above equality is that the geometric error also contributes to the magnitude of the divergence and consequently to the changes of conservational properties related to the velocity vector such as mass or energy.
+On a slightly deformed surface $\Omega_e^{\varepsilon}$ with a geometric approximation error, the source and sink of the flow is conserved, respectively.
+The flux that enters through the boundaries of the domain is the divergence of the vector, which is often identified as the source of the flow.
+When the ambient space is absent, every vector is projected into the domain $\Omega_e^{\varepsilon}$.
+Thus, the projection of the vector is generally achieved instantaneously.

+The projection of the divergence operator $\nabla \cdot$ is critical because the path on a curved surface determines the vector differentiation between discrete grid points.
+To obtain accurate vector differentiation on a surface, the exact metric tensor should be provided.
+This means that the path between the grid points should be computed accurately.
+Another option is to use moving frames lying on the domain \cite{MMF3, MMF1, MMF2, MMF4}.
+The projection of the divergence operator $\nabla^{\varepsilon} \cdot$ is instantly obtained without computing the metric tensor of the new curved domain $\Omega_e^{\varepsilon}$.
+In the moving frames, the divergence operator $\nabla^{\varepsilon} \cdot$ can be conveniently constructed on the domain $\Omega_e^{\varepsilon}$.

+The divergence theorems in Eq. \eqref{DivergenceThm0} and Eq. \eqref{DivergenceThm1} holds respectively.
+However, this does not necessarily mean that the two equalities are the same, i.e.,